 It doesn’t have to be that way.
 If you get stuck waiting for a tardy interviewer, use the time to your advantage.
 Bring along copies of your STAR stories, you company research, and any other notes and review them discreetly.
 Visit the rest room to freshen up and re-energize if you need to.

-Be prepared to answer your share of stupid questions during the job interview process.
-Sometimes these seemingly stupid questions are asked for a good reason — for example, nobody really knows where they will be in five years, but hiring managers ask the question to try to get a sense of your long-term career goals.
+Be prepared to answer your share of silly questions during the job interview process.
+Trust me, sometimes these seemingly silly questions are asked for a good reason – for example, nobody really knows where they will be in five years, but hiring managers ask the question to try to get a sense of your long-term career goals.

-Usually, however, stupid questions are asked because the interviewer is untrained, inexperienced, or just plain lazy.
-The questions may be overly confrontational (see Habit #4) or just boring and/or irrelevant.
+Usually, however, silly questions are asked because the interviewer is untrained, inexperienced, or just plain lazy.
+The questions may be overly confrontational or just boring and/or irrelevant.
 In any case, it will be up to you to turn stupid questions into an engaging dialogue.
 Answer with enthusiasm and avoid rolling your eyes.

 Some interviewers pride themselves on being tough.
 I respect an interviewer that asks challenging but fair questions to see how a candidate responds under pressure.
 However, some “tough” interviewers use insults, confrontation, and other aggressive techniques to try to rattle candidates.
-This isn’t productive, but the Evil Interviewer doesn’t care.
+This isn’t productive.

-Evil Interviewer is SO very important that she can’t spend an entire 20 minutes focusing solely on the likes of you.
+One of the tell-tale signs of a bad interviewer is when they can’t spend 20 minutes focusing solely on the likes of you.
 Oh no, she must check her email, take phone calls, eat lunch, yell insults at passing coworkers, etc. This behavior can really throw you off your interview game because it’s difficult to establish a connection with someone who won’t even listen to you.

-Do what you can to get your interviewer’s full attention (I’m talking about the engaging conversation, not tap dance routines or air horns).
+Do what you can to get your interviewer’s full attention.
 If the interviewer seems to be in the midst of a legitimate emergency, offer to reschedule for another day/time.
-Yes, it stinks to have to reschedule, but it’s better to have your interviewer’s full attention and you can win points for being considerate and flexible.
+Yes, it sucks to have to reschedule, but it’s better to have your interviewer’s full attention and you can win points for being considerate and flexible.

-If there is no real emergency, it’s likely that Evil Interviewer is just self-absorbed and/or easily distracted.
+If there is no real emergency, it’s likely that the bad interviewer is just self-absorbed and/or easily distracted.
 You can try asking her questions about herself: How did you get into the business?
 What do you like best about working for this company?
 What’s your take on Industry Trend X?
 This can sometimes pull her attention back from her email or tuna sandwich and get the interview back on track.

-Some hiring managers seem to misunderstand the purpose of a job interview (you know, learning about the candidate and whether she’s a good fit for the position) and babble on and on about the company and the job, giving the candidate few openings to speak.
+Some hiring managers seem to misunderstand the purpose of a job interview (you know, learning about the candidate and whether they are a good fit for the position) and babble on and on about the company and the job, giving the candidate few openings to speak.

 If you find yourself interviewing with a chatterbox, make a concerted effort to join the conversation.
 Avoid rude interruptions, but look for openings to talk about your strongest qualifications for the job.
 If all else fails, wait for the end of the interview and “Do you have any questions for me?”
 Here you can politely ask a question like: Can I tell you more about my work at Company X?
 I think it’s very relevant to this position.